GUN VIOLENCE PREVENTION

 FRANCISCAN ACTION NETWORK (FAN)

 The video is courtesy of Franciscan Action Network (FAN).
-A new collaborative group of women religious, “Nuns Against Gun Violence,” coordinated candlelight vigils across the country for National Gun Violence Awareness Day, Friday, June 2, 2023.
-The following link includes materials from their Gun Violence Prayer Service.
+A new collaborative group of women religious, “Nuns Against Gun Violence,” coordinated candlelight vigils across the country for National Gun Violence Awareness Day.
+Please click on the image below to access the link which includes materials from their Gun Violence Prayer Service.

 |